jsnbly/milestoneone/README.md

 The Band Section introduces the Band members and their Roles it also links to Facebook, Twitter and Instagram

 - As a Potential Client I would like to see videos of the Band in Action
-The Video Section shows clips of the band in action an links to youtube
+The Video Section shows clips of the band in action and links the user to youtube

 - I would like to Contact the Band to arrange a booking
 The Contact Section offers the user a way to contact the band directly and gives them options of types of queries